Kelechi-uo/Darey.io_PBL_DevOps/Project_1.md

-# PROJECT 1 - WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS
+# PROJECT 1 - WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS.
+The LAMP (Linux, Apache, MySQL, PHP/Perl/Python) is an acronym denoting one of the most common software stacks for many of the web's most popular applications.

 ## SIDE SELF STUDY: